What are cookies and why do we use them on the Womance website?

 Know if the user who is accessing is new or repeat visit.

-Important: Unless the User decides to register on a Womance website, the cookie will never be associated with any personal data that can identify him.
+Important: Unless the User decides to register on any Womance website, the cookie will never be associated with any personal data that can identify them.
 These cookies will only be used for statistical purposes that help to optimize the user experience on the site.

 How to disable cookies in the browser